Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 password: password

-## dbt
+### *dbt

 Data Build Tool, the T of ELT.
 It allows SQL scripts to be run with ease, performing data transformations with simple SELECT statements.
 Airbyte uses it behind the scenes and we can use it in our transformations by reading files hosted from a Github repository.
 Python scripts can also be used as of dbt-core version 1.3.

-*Now, unfortunately, dbt-mysql (the adaptor to make dbt work with MySQL) requires an older version of dbt-core and so we cannot use Python scripts from Airbyte.
+Now, unfortunately, dbt-mysql (the adaptor to make dbt work with MySQL) requires an older version of dbt-core and so we cannot use Python scripts from Airbyte.
 If I were to redo this (and if you want to have a go) I would use PostgresSQL instead.
 Furthermore, the SQL script I want to use must be run *after* the Python script.
 So, we actually can't use dbt at all.

 Nevertheless, dbt is an extremely useful tool and we can still learn to use it and demonstrate its integration with Airbyte and Github.
 If I redo this project with PostgresSQL, I will update this section.

-Install using command prompt with Python.
+Install using the command prompt from Anaconda.
 This will be installed locally, then we will have our files uploaded to Github for Airbyte to use.

 `python -m pip install dbt-mysql`